Dental Bridge Durham, NC

 Dental Bridge FAQs

-A dental bridge can replace multiple consecutive missing teeth.
-Learn more below.
+A dental bridge can replace many consecutive missing teeth, but there’s more to them than that.
+Learn more about modern bridges below.

 What are the different types of dental bridges?